 - your child knows what they did was wrong, they see the upset it caused, show them that you're working hard to keep everyone safe, to prevent one child hurting another and helping them get their frustrations out in non-aggressive ways like having a cry or asking for help,

 - as soon as your child learns to really trust that their feelings are always important and deserving compassion, they will get better at seeking support before they reach overwhelm.
 Children who gain support learn to seek support, to release stress through crying or to talk when they start to become overwhelmed, rather than lashing out.

 Children who hurt others when frustrated feel insecure and need to receive messages that they are safe.
 Quite often the child who did the hurting receives little care for their feelings.
 But the aggressor wouldn't have lashed out if they weren't feeling insecure, frustrated, threatened or possibly even overwhelmed.
-When children hurt another, they need to know that you're not just trying to make them stop being angry, they can't do that and trying to not be angry causes a lot of inner conflict and even more frustration.
+When children hurt another, they need to know that you're not just trying to make them stop being angry, they can't do that on demand and trying to not be angry causes a lot of inner conflict and even more frustration.
 They need to know we understand and care and can help.

 Show him that you can remain calm and confident as you help him with his frustration.
 Your confidence in helping your child will start to ease any feelings of insecurity or overwhelm they may have.
 Even when a child doesn't look afraid or frustrated when they lash out, if you look closely you will see that their body is in a very tight, tense stressed state.